Wordsongs.com

 If you ask him, he will tell you that he is a Natural Poet . . .

 "My poems have poured out of me since I was a boy, often straight from dreams, but definitely from inspiration.
 I have a good muse!
-I write when the inspiration strikes, and this process has led to a lifetime of work that will fill at least 20 books.
-I know most writers labor long, and agonize much, over their work.
-I do not recommend my process as the best for others, but it works for me.
+I write when the inspiration strikes, and this process has led to a lifetime of poetic work and memoir that will fill at least 20 books.
+I do not necessarily recommend my process as the best for others, but it certainly works for me.

-HIgher education certainly has its benefits; so much so, that I can only wish I was more fluent or knowledgeable about many subjects that interest me.
+HIgher education has its benefits; so much so, that I can only wish I was more fluent or knowledgeable about many subjects that interest me.
 I have seen many around me reap the vast benefits of higher education, while I remain mostly self-taught.
-That said, I did teach myself to do desktop publishing when it was in its infancy, and I continue to pursue this process with the most modern self-publishing software available.
-I utilize my artistic instincts in my publishing, I teach and help other authors in their publishing efforts, and I'm glad my tenacity for learning and self-improvement has born fruit that can help other people.
+That said, I did teach myself desktop publishing when it was in its infancy, and I continue to pursue this process with the most modern self-publishing software available.
+I utilize my artistic instincts in my publishing, I teach and help other authors in their publishing efforts, and I'm glad my tenacity for learning and self-improvement has born fruit that can help raise other people to greater heights and opportunity.

 I first started writing poetry in grade school in Pasadena, California, at Longfellow Elementary (named for poet Henry Wadsworth Longfellow).
 I would like to add that I have my fourth grade teacher, Mrs. Kime, to thank, for first sparking my interest in poetry.
 Because of her, I was able to win my first poetry award.

 I would be remiss if I didn't mention addiction and recovery, which have played a big part in my life story.
-In my youth I became addicted to drugs and alcohol.
+In my youth, I was one of the first Hippies on the Sunset Strip in Hollywood.
+I embraced the counterculture, but because of the heartaches in my life, I became addicted to drugs and alcohol.
 Alcoholism runs in my family.
 My dad was an alcoholic.
 He stopped drinking later in life when he found religion.
 Alcoholism took the life of my grandfather, who died from cirrhosis of the liver.
 My addiction took its toll on my own life, my work, and on my family.

-I got clean and sober when I was in my 30s.
+I I was one of the lucky ones.
+I got clean and sober when I was 37.
 I was working at ABC television and several colleagues at work who cared about me did an intervention on me, in October of 1987.
 I went into a 30-day addiction treatment program and never looked back.
-As of now, I am clean and sober for 33 years.
-I was very involved in the recovery fellowship for my first 20 years of sobriety.
-My book, S.O.S. ~ Songs of Sobriety ~ A Personal Journey of Recovery, chronicles the first ten years of the recovery process, in chronological order, completely written in verse."
+As of now, I am clean and sober for 35 years.
+I became very involved in the recovery fellowship for my first 20 years of sobriety.
+My book, S.O.S. ~ Songs of Sobriety ~ A Personal Journey of Recovery, chronicles the first ten years of the recovery process, in chronological order.
+It is a memoir in verse."

 If you are someone suffering from addiction or alcoholism, there is hope and there is help.